Sai-Emani25/afv-library/rules/apex-development/apex-requirements.md

 - Create test data using `@TestSetup` methods when possible
 - Mock external services and callouts
 - Do not use `SeeAllData=true`
-- Test bulk trigger functionality
+- Test bulk trigger functionality.

 ## Test Data Management Requirements
 - Use `Test.loadData()` for large datasets